fgunawan1995/newdays/README.md

 The application uses a multi-agent system where each agent has a specific role in the meal planning process:

+### Recipe Suggester (`recipeSuggester.ts`)
+- This will be the main agent
+- Suggests recipes based on user preferences and available ingredients
+- Considers dietary restrictions and nutritional requirements
+- Can provide detailed cooking instructions
+- Helps in meal variety and planning

 ### Dietary Advisor (`dietaryAdvisor.ts`)
 - Provides nutritional guidance and accommodates dietary restrictions
 - Considers user's health requirements and food preferences